Skip to main content

 Scientists working in Portugal share Breakthrough Prize in Fundamental Physics

-The Breakthrough Prize in Fundamental Physics 2016 distinguished five international, collaborative experiments for the fundamental discovery and investigation of neutrino oscillation.
-The five teams are composed of 1377 researchers (mostly physicists), including four scientists from LIP - Laboratory of Instrumentation and Experimental Particle Physics, one of the national research centers funded by FCT.
-All members of the five teams share the prize recognition, and the $3 million (€2.79 million) prize.
+The Breakthrough Prize in Fundamental Physics 2016 honored five international, collaborative experiments for the fundamental discovery and investigation of neutrino oscillation.
+The five teams are made up of 1,377 researchers (mostly physicists), including four scientists from LIP - Laboratory for Instrumentation and Experimental Particle Physics, one of the national research centers funded by FCT.
+All the members of the five teams share the recognition of the prize, and the 3 million dollars (2.79 million euros) prize.

 José Maneira